FAQs about migrating to Bitbucket Cloud

 You'll need to add your users to Bitbucket Cloud before or after migrating your repositories.
 Users aren't included when you import repositories.

-While we don't offer professional services for migrations, our support team can help you plan your migration.
+While we don't offer professional services for migrations, our Bitbucket Cloud Support team can help you plan your migration.

 For help with a large-scale migration, we also have a wide network of partners globally that are experienced in Atlassian migrations.
-Visit our Atlassian Partners page to find one who can help with your migration.
+Get in touch to find one who can help with your migration.

 - No related content found